 About Lumiere Press

-Lumiere Press is the private press of Michael Torosian.
-In the fine press tradition, the books are composed in lead, hand printed and hand bound.
-The press is devoted exclusively to photography, and each book aspires in its concept, graphic design, and bookmaking craftsmanship to be the manifestation of its artistic content.
-The shop's first printing press was acquired in 1981, and in 1986 the publishing program was launched with the publication of Edward Weston: Dedicated to Simplicity.
+Established in 1986 by Michael Torosian, Lumiere Press exemplifies the fine press tradition - the books are composed in lead type, hand printed, and hand bound.
+The press is devoted exclusively to the art of photography, and each book aspires in its concept, graphic design, and craftsmanship to be the reflection and manifestation of its scholarly and artistic content.
+The publishing program was launched in 1986 with the publication of Edward Weston: Dedicated to Simplicity.

-The books have also been recognized for design and production excellence notably, inclusion in the American Institute of Graphic Arts venerable “Fifty Books of the Year”, and a succession of awards from the Alcuin Society.
-As well, Lumiere Press has been the subject of numerous profiles and reviews.
+The press's books have also been recognized for design and production excellence notably, inclusion in the American Institute of Graphic Arts venerable “Fifty Books of the Year” and a succession of First Place Awards from the Alcuin Society.
+In recognition of his accomplishments as a photographer, writer, designer, and artisan, Michael Torosian has been awarded Senior Arts Grants from the Canada Council for the Arts and the Ontario Arts Council.
+As well, he has been the recipient of two Chalmers Arts Fellowships.